-Are you jumping on the trend and looking for ways of decorating with green?
+Are you jumping on the trend and looking for some ideas for green decor?
 Lately I’ve really been crushing on the color green.

-I’ve been adding small doses of it around the house and love the organic vibe it provides.
+I’ve been adding small doses of green decor around the house and love the organic vibe it provides.
 And green is a wonderful color to accent with any time of the year.
 It’s somewhat of a neutral color and blends with so many different things.

-If you, too, are loving green these days, here are some favorite ways to decorate your home with it.
+If you, too, are loving green these days, here are some favorite green decor items to add to your home.

 This post contains affiliate links for your convenience.
 If a purchase is made after clicking one of the links I might make a small commission.
 Your price does not change.
 For full disclosure, go here.